 Rent or Buy?

-Typically, ski lodges will rent skis, snowboards, poles, boots, helmets, and goggles.
+Typically, ski lodges will rent skis, snowboards, poles, boots and helmets.

-Of these, the only thing I would consider buying right away are goggles – they are relatively inexpensive and also touch your face (sanitation in the age of coronavirus!).
+Of these, the only thing I would consider buying right away are helmets – they are relatively inexpensive and also touch your face (sanitation in the age of coronavirus!).

 Everything else we feature on our packing list are going to be things you will have to buy…

 …which probably leads you to the natural question how much am I going to have spend on everything?

 Well, to cut to the point, skiing and snowboarding isn’t cheap.

 Prices can seem high, even higher than what you think normal winter weather wardrobe items should cost.

 Don’t be thrown off by this entirely, as most ski gear reflects the latest (read: most expensive) in weatherproof technology!